Orel Hershiser: Poker

 Hershiser started playing poker competitively in 2006.
-After retirement from baseball he moved to Summerlin, Nevada and befriended a poker instructor.
+After retirement from baseball, he moved to Summerlin, Nevada, and befriended a poker instructor.
 He became a regular at Red Rock's poker room in Summerlin, playing $2–$5 No Limit Hold'em.

 Hershiser signed with Poker Royalty to represent his poker career.
 He was invited to participate in the 2008 NBC National Heads-Up Poker Championship.
 Playing under the PokerStars banner, Hershiser stunned the poker world by making the quarterfinals, defeating 2006 event champion Ted Forrest, Allen Cunningham, and Freddy Deeb—players who had won a total of 12 World Series of Poker bracelets heading into the event.
 Andy Bloch defeated him in the quarterfinals.

 Hershiser has played in a number of events, including the 2008 World Series of Poker and the 2009 PokerStars Caribbean Adventure.
-Hershiser won $54,570 on September 7, 2008, by taking ninth place in the $10,000 Pokerstars World Championship of Online Poker Event 5.
+Hershiser won $54,570 on September 7, 2008, by taking ninth place in the $10,000 PokerStars World Championship of Online Poker Event 5.
 Hershiser also has made a tradition of giving an autographed baseball to the poker player who eliminates him.

 Personal life

+Hershiser is descended from a Hessian soldier who came to North America to fight in the American Revolutionary War.
+There have been people named Orel in his family "for longer than anyone can remember" and he was teased for the name as a child.
+He did not know until he was informed by Martina Navratilova during the filming of a commercial that it meant eagle in Czech.

 Hershiser and his first wife, Jamie Byars, divorced in 2005.
 They have two sons, Orel Leonard V (known as Quinton) and Jordan.
-In 2010 Hershiser married his second wife, Dana Deaver.
+In 2010, Hershiser married his second wife, Dana Deaver.
 Jordan graduated from St. Mark's School of Texas in 2007, where he earned all-conference honors in baseball and basketball, and played college baseball at the University of Southern California as a pitcher and first baseman.
 Despite his college career being hampered by injuries, Jordan was drafted by the Dodgers in the 34th round of the 2012 MLB draft.
 Hershiser and Deaver live in Las Vegas with Deaver's two children.

 Hershiser is an active Christian.
 He was a guest star on the 1992 episode of the Christian children's video series McGee and Me!
 "Take Me Out of the Ball Game".
 On an appearance on The Tonight Show after the 1988 World Series, Johnny Carson talked him into singing hymns for the audience.